tunasayin/word-scrapper/README.md

 ### 📝 TODO:

 - Show the references of words from the original website that word is fetched from.
-- Rewrite whole back-end with python.
+- Rewrite whole back-end with go.

 ### 🐛 Known Bug(s):